The Aviation Law Review: United Kingdom

-An aircraft registered elsewhere than in the UK must not take on board or discharge any passengers or cargo in the UK where valuable consideration is given or promised for their carriage, unless the operator or charterer of the aircraft, or the government of the country in which the aircraft is registered, has been granted permission to take on board or discharge any passengers or cargo for such purpose by the SST or the CAA, and any conditions to which such permission may be subject are satisfied; or the aircraft is flying pursuant to traffic rights conferred upon a Community air carrier as part of the single EU aviation market; or an AOC has been issued to the operator of the aircraft pursuant to the Air Navigation (Overseas Territories) Order 2013.61
+An aircraft registered elsewhere than in the UK must not take on board or discharge any passengers or cargo in the UK where valuable consideration is given or promised for their carriage, unless the operator or charterer of the aircraft, or the government of the country in which the aircraft is registered, has been granted permission to take on board or discharge any passengers or cargo for such purpose by the SST or the CAA, and any conditions to which such permission may be subject are satisfied; or an AOC has been issued to the operator of the aircraft pursuant to the Air Navigation (Overseas Territories) Order 2013.61

 The decision to grant such permission is normally made by the CAA, but it must take into account any advice given to it by the SST62 (including as to circumstances in which the SST expects to determine an application for permission).63

-The ICAO Annex 13 civil aviation safety investigation authority for the UK is the Air Accidents Investigation Branch of the DfT (AAIB).67 Its functions, duties and powers are set by a combination of the Civil Aviation (Investigation of Air Accidents and Incidents) Regulations 2018 and Regulation (EU) No. 996/2010 (EU Regulation 996).68 All air accidents and serious incidents occurring in or over the UK must be reported to it pursuant to these regulations.
+The ICAO Annex 13 civil aviation safety investigation authority for the UK is the Air Accidents Investigation Branch of the DfT (AAIB).67 Its functions, duties and powers are set by a combination of the Civil Aviation (Investigation of Air Accidents and Incidents) Regulations 2018 and Regulation (EU) No. 996/2010 as retained in UK law (Regulation 996).68 All air accidents and serious incidents occurring in or over the UK must be reported to it pursuant to these regulations.

 A report of the AAIB is admissible in civil proceedings in England and Wales as evidence of the facts that it states and as expert evidence in relation to the opinion it gives where that is the product of a special expertise that its authors can be taken to or do have, but is not admissible for the opinion it expresses on facts that require no such expertise to evaluate.69 In contrast, information and evidence obtained or created in the course of its investigations cannot be disclosed by the AAIB to any other person for purposes other than safety investigation, unless the court orders it to do so upon satisfaction that the benefits of the disclosure for any other purpose permitted by law outweigh the adverse domestic and international impact that such action may have on that or any future safety investigation.70 Although a voice or flight data recorder may be ordered to be disclosed on this basis,71 it is almost inconceivable that an order would be made for the disclosure of a statement made to the AAIB in the course of its investigations.72

-Regulation (EU) No. 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation currently has direct effect in the UK.73 The CAA is the competent UK authority for such mandatory occurrence reporting.
+Regulation (EU) No. 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation has been retained in UK law with some modification.73 The CAA is the competent UK authority for such mandatory occurrence reporting.

-Regulation (EC) No. 785/2004 (as amended) currently has direct effect in the UK.
-It specifies minimum insurance requirements for all aircraft operators and air carriers flying within, into, out of or over the territory of an EU Member State in respect of liability for passengers, baggage and cargo, and third parties.74 The CAA is the designated UK authority for monitoring compliance with this regulation.
+Regulation (EC) No. 785/2004 (as amended) has been retained in UK law with some modification.74 As retained, it specifies minimum insurance requirements for all aircraft operators and air carriers flying within, into, out of or over the territory of the UK in respect of liability for passengers, baggage and cargo, and third parties.
+The CAA is the designated authority for monitoring compliance with this Regulation.

-The Civil Aviation (Insurance) Regulations 2005 create sanctions for non-compliance with various provisions of Regulation (EC) No. 785/2004, including a number of criminal offences.75 They also specify the minimum level of passenger insurance for non-commercial operations by light aircraft.
+The Civil Aviation (Insurance) Regulations 2005 (as amended)75 create sanctions for non-compliance with various provisions of Regulation (EC) No. 785/2004, including a number of criminal offences.
+They also specify the minimum level of passenger insurance for non-commercial operations by light aircraft.

-The aviation sector is subject to the general provisions of UK competition law, the principal components of which are: in relation to anticompetitive behaviour and abuse of dominant position, Chapters I and II of the Competition Act 1998 (as amended) respectively, which reproduce Articles 101 and 102 of the Treaty on the Functioning of the European Union; and in relation to merger control, Part 3 of the Enterprise Act 2002 (as amended) and the EU Merger Regulation No. 139/2004.76 The UK's national competition authority for these purposes is the Competition and Markets Authority (CMA).77 Its powers and duties are set out in the aforementioned Acts as amended.
+The aviation sector is subject to the general provisions of UK competition law, the principal components of which are: in relation to anticompetitive behaviour and abuse of dominant position, Chapters I and II of the Competition Act 1998 (as amended) respectively; and in relation to merger control, Part 3 of the Enterprise Act 2002 (as amended) and the EU Merger Regulation No. 139/2004 as retained in UK Law.76 The UK's national competition authority for these purposes is the Competition and Markets Authority (CMA).77 Its powers and duties are set out in the aforementioned Acts as amended.
 Part 6 of the Enterprise Act 2002 imposes criminal liability upon individuals in relation to the making and implementation of cartel arrangements.
-As to state aid see Section I.
+As to state aid, see Section I.

-Regulation (EU) No. 2019/712 on safeguarding competition in air transport currently has direct effect in the UK80 and is addressed in the 'European Union' chapter of this publication.
+Regulation (EU) No. 2019/712 on safeguarding competition in air transport has been retained in UK law with some modification.80

 In England and Wales,81 if death is caused by any wrongful act, neglect or default, then any action for damages against another person that the deceased could have brought (had his or her death not ensued) can be brought for the benefit of his or her dependants.82 The recoverable damages are for their loss of dependency on the deceased (calculated on a multiplicand/multiplier basis), for loss of the pecuniary value (including gratuitous services) that was or would have been provided by the deceased, as well as for funeral expenses.83 Any benefits that have accrued or will or may accrue to any person from the deceased's estate or otherwise as a result of his or her death are to be disregarded.84 Damages for bereavement are also recoverable, but only for the benefit of a limited class of persons85 and in a prescribed amount – currently £15,120.86 See Section VIII.i.